cnumr/best-practices/chapters/BP_003_en.md

 Start by identifying the most frequent uses cases, then optimize them, by reducing the number of steps and actions, eliminating unnecessary ones, identifying the failure cases, optimizing response times, etc.

-A path is well designed when the program behaves exactly as the user imagined it.
+A path is well designed when the program behaves exactly as the user expects it.

 The observation of the people using the service is a straightforward way to identify the points of friction, but user tests, realised with real random users from the field are much more interesting.
 People working on and around the product